mahananaka/proj2-flask/README.md

 ## Application
 This project uses Flask, Jinja2, Arrow, and CSS style sheets to serve webpages.
-Using a data file and a Jinja template html web pages are created and served.
+Using a data file and a Jinja template, html web pages are created and served.
 Users should be able to follow the format of the data file located in ./data/schedule.txt to make other schedules.